Charles E W Bean, Diaries, AWM38 3DRL 606/274/1 - 1918 - 1941 - Part 14

 guide whose duty it was to meet the relief troops half-way.
 We watched

-\the guide climb up to the back of the creater-wall, and hardly had
+the guide climb up to the back of the crater-wall, and hardly had

 real danger.
 We then hastily brought the injured guide back into

-held back by a shower of bullets, fire by "English" machine-guns.
+held back by a shower of bullets, fire by 'English' machine-guns.

 boring themselves into the earth before us.
 A few English Tommies